Powerful Black History Reads: Recommended Books and Authors

 Publication Date: February 16, 2021

-Click here to visit the PBS site and to purchase a copy of the book.
-The Black Church documentary is hosted by Henry Louis Gates, Jr. and airs on PBS Tuesday, February 16th and Wednesday, February 17th.
+Click here to visit the PBS site and to order a copy of the book.
+The Black Church documentary is hosted by Henry Louis Gates, Jr.

 Title: The Vanishing Half